cutting-edge-visionaries/Human-Activity-Recognition-ML/README.md

 - cleaned data/y.csv file is labels for the combined (x1, x2, x3, x4, x5) file.

+- Reseach Papers Studied/sensons''''.pdf : Are research papers used to study this project.

 Notes:
 ======
 - Features are normalized and bounded within [-1,1].